YichaoOU/HemTools/docs/content/Visualization/plot_PCA.rst

 Summary
 ^^^^^^^

-Given a dataframe, make a PCA plot.
+Given a dataframe, make a PCA or UMAP plot.

 Example
 ^^^^^^^